redox-os/website/content/news/this-month-251130.md

 ## Build System Improvements

 - (build) Wildan Mubarok implemented an option (`FSTOOLS_IN_PODMAN` environment variable) to build and run the filesystem tools in the Podman container, it fixes a problem with FUSE on MacOS, NixOS and GuixSD
+- (build) Wildan Mubarok updated the Cargo recipe template to use dynamic linking
 - (build) Wildan Mubarok did a code simplification in Cookbook which reduced dependencies
 - (build) Wildan Mubarok did a code simplification in the installer which reduced most dependencies
 - (build) Wildan Mubarok fixed some breaking changes after the Rust implementation of Cookbook